-- To engage interested parties, other agencies, and the general public in a collaborative and inclusive transportation planning process using the techniques described in the Public Participation Plan. - To encourage, in compliance with Executive Order 12898, the involvement of low- income populations and minority populations in the transportation planning decision-making process, the effort being aimed at (1) disproportionate impacts and distribution of benefits of plans and programs on low-income and minority populations; and (2) assessing the effectiveness of the Public Participation Plan to engage low-income and minority populations. - To improve short and long-term transportation decision making by promoting broader overall community understanding of, and opportunities for input to, the transportation planning process in the Louisville (KY-IN) Metropolitan Planning Area. - To perform activities to ensure that no person shall be excluded from participation in, denied benefits of, or subjected to discrimination in the conduct of the MPO transportation planning process on the grounds of race, color, national origin, disability, sex, age low-income status, or limited English proficiency.
+- To engage interested parties, other agencies, and the general public in a collaborative and inclusive transportation planning process using the techniques described in the Public Participation Plan. - To improve short- and long-term transportation decision making by promoting broader overall community understanding of, and opportunities for input into, the transportation planning process in the Louisville (KY-IN) Metropolitan Planning Area. - To perform activities to ensure that no person shall be excluded from participation in, denied benefits of, or subjected to discrimination in the conduct of the MPO transportation planning process on the grounds of race, color, national origin, disability, sex, age low-income status, or limited English proficiency.

-- An IIJA/BIL compliant Public Participation Plan which contributes to addressing both the shortrange and long-range surface transportation needs of the area (most recently updated in FY 2022) - Advertised public events where the general public is provided an opportunity to review and comment on KIPDA planning and programming activities (ongoing) - Public comment period at all meetings of the KIPDA Transportation Policy Committee and Transportation Technical Coordinating Committee (ongoing) - Print and electronic advertising, signs, supplies, material, personnel, and coordination and logistical information needed for public involvement activities (ongoing) - Transportation Division publications (ongoing) - KIPDA agency publications (ongoing) - Maintenance of the MPO element of the KIPDA website (ongoing) - Video recording of TPC and TTCC meetings for posting on the KIPDA website (ongoing) - Use of social networking sites Facebook and Twitter to provide notice of meetings and other transportation issues (ongoing) - Periodic review of the effectiveness of the Public Participation Plan, with updates every four years (ongoing) - Training activities on public participation for KIPDA MPO Staff and committees (ongoing) - Training for/monitoring progress of LPA ADA Transition Plans and Title VI Programs (ongoing) - Explicit documentation of responses to public comments (ongoing) - Documentation of public involvement activities carried out by MPO constituent agencies for Transportation Policy Committee use (ongoing) - Updated Community Impact Assessment for Louisville/Jefferson County, KY-IN MPA - Community Impact Assessments for KYTC project studies, as requested (ongoing)

-• Continue to utilize hybrid meeting procedures for the TPC and TTCC meetings, as established in the Public Participation Plan. (ongoing)
+- An IIJA compliant Public Participation Plan which contributes to addressing both the short-range and long-range surface transportation needs of the area (most recently updated in FY 2022) - Advertised public events where the general public is provided an opportunity to review and comment on KIPDA planning and programming activities (ongoing) - Public comment period at all meetings of the KIPDA Transportation Policy Committee and Transportation Technical Coordinating Committee (ongoing) - Print and electronic advertising, signs, supplies, material, personnel, and coordination and logistical information needed for public involvement activities (ongoing) - Transportation Division publications (ongoing) - KIPDA agency publications (ongoing) - Maintenance of the MPO element of the KIPDA website (ongoing) - Video recording of TPC and TTCC meetings for posting on the KIPDA website (ongoing) - Use of social networking sites Facebook and Twitter to provide notice of meetings and other transportation issues (ongoing) - Periodic review of the effectiveness of the Public Participation Plan, with updates every four years (ongoing) - Training activities on public participation for KIPDA MPO Staff and committees (ongoing) - Training for/monitoring progress of LPA ADA Transition Plans and Title VI Programs (ongoing) - Explicit documentation of responses to public comments (ongoing) - Documentation of public involvement activities carried out by MPO constituent agencies for Transportation Policy Committee use (ongoing) - Updated Community Impact Assessment for Louisville/Jefferson County, KY-IN MPA - Community Impact Assessments for KYTC project studies, as requested (ongoing) - Continue to utilize hybrid meeting procedures for the TPC and TTCC meetings, as established in the Public Participation Plan. (ongoing)